nicksellen/projects/baseNode_govDoc.md

 ### Open questions
 * How does the legislative/executive/judicial model relate?
 * How do Ostrom's principles relate?
 (I.e boundaries/local-conds/coll-choice/monitoring/sanctioning/conflict-resolution/min-rights.)
-* Why would you even make it harder to change some rules than others?
+* Why bother to make it harder to change some rules than others?
 	* _"2.
 Changes in deeper-level rules usually are more difficult and more costly to accomplish, thus increasing the stability of mutual expectation amond individuals interacting according to a set of rules...
 Rules provide stability of expectations, and efforts to change rules can rapidly reduce that stability."_ - Elinor Ostrom, Governing the Commons, pg 53-54.

 ------